avtrebs/da_sql_api_project/README.md

 ## Data:
-1. Flights data from August and September 2017.
+1. Flights data (csv file from transtats, we get it already from neufische) from August and September 2017.
-2. Weather data (API) from August and September 2017.
+2. Weather data (API from meteostat) from August and September 2017.

 ## Hypotheses:
 1. Can we see hurricane Harvey in the weather and flights data?